 Entitlements and requirements

 A worker injured in compensable circumstances, whether or not the injury results in time off work, is entitled to payment or reimbursement of reasonable medical and other related expenses.
-The types of such expenses covered by the Act are set out in part 5, div 7, and cover such items as medical, hospital, ambulance, chemist, nursing and travelling expenses, artificial medical aids, as well as treatment by registered chiropractors and osteopaths.
-Counselling benefits to a maximum of $6,240 (as set out in “Claims in the event of death”) are payable to the family members of a “severely” injured worker where there is immediate hospital inpatient treatment or the worker dies from the injuries.
+The expenses covered by the WIRC Act are set out in part 5, div 7, and cover medical, hospital, ambulance, chemist, nursing and travelling expenses, artificial medical aids, and treatment by registered chiropractors and osteopaths.
+Counselling benefits (set out in “Claims in the event of death”) are payable to the family members of a “severely” injured worker where there is immediate hospital inpatient treatment or the worker dies from the injuries.

 Note that the provisions listed in “Claims in the event of death”, is not complete and a careful reading of the provisions is recommended.